Fair car insurance in Illinois

 Liability helps to pay for any bodily injuries or property damage that occurs from a car accident you cause.
 It does not cover you or your passengers (that’s what Medical Payments or Personal Injury Protection coverages are for) or your vehicle (but Collision and Comprehensive coverages do).
 Uninsured/Underinsured Motorists Bodily Injury (UM/UIM) helps to cover injuries to you and your passengers in a car accident with an uninsured or underinsured driver.

-UM/UIM will not cover property damage.
+Note: UM/UIM will not cover property damage.

 SR-22 insurance is required in Illinois for high-risk drivers, such as someone with a DUI or who has driven without insurance.
 The SR-22 is actually not insurance–it’s proof of responsibility and a guarantee that you’ll be insured for a certain period of time.
 Your insurance company will file it with the Illinois Driver Services Department.